ngergs/optionable/example/k8s/README.md

 ```

 The following script deploys an example `Deployment` to the current configured Kubernetes cluster and subsequently uses
-the [rust server-side apply example](src/bin/apply_deployment.rs) to patch the replica count.
+the [rust server-side-apply example](src/bin/apply_deployment.rs) to patch the replica count.

 ```bash
 # prepare deployment